IKEA: Alternative smaller store formats

-The vast majority of IKEA stores are located outside of city centers, primarily because of land cost and traffic access.
-Several smaller store formats have been unsuccessfully tested in the past (the "midi" concept in the early 1990s, which was tested in Ottawa and Heerlen with 9,300 m2, or a "boutique" shop in Manhattan).
+The majority of IKEA stores are located outside of city centres, primarily because of land cost and traffic access.
+Smaller store formats have been unsuccessfully tested in the past (the "midi" concept in the early 1990s, which was tested in Ottawa and Heerlen with 9,300 m2, or a "boutique" shop in Manhattan).

 New formats for full-size stores

-A new format for a full-size, city center store was introduced with the opening of the Manchester (United Kingdom) store, situated in Ashton-under-Lyne in 2006.
+A new format for a full-size, city centre store was introduced with the opening of the Manchester store, situated in Ashton-under-Lyne in 2006.
 Another store, in Coventry, opened in December 2007.
-The store had seven floors and a different flow from other IKEA stores; however, it closed down in 2020 due to the site being deemed unsuitable for future business.
-IKEA's Southampton store that opened in February 2009 is also in the city center and built in an urban style similar to the Coventry store.
-IKEA built these stores in response to UK government restrictions blocking retail establishment outside city centers.
+The store had seven floors and a flow different from that of other IKEA stores; however, it closed down in 2020 due to the site being deemed unsuitable for future business.
+IKEA's Southampton store that opened in February 2009 is also in the city centre and built in an urban style similar to that of the Coventry store.
+IKEA built these stores in response to UK government restrictions on large retail establishments outside city centres.

 Adaptation to Japanese market

-Japan was another market where IKEA performed badly initially, exited the market completely and then re-entered the Japanese market with an alternative store design and layout with which it finally found success.
-The IKEA entered the Japanese market in 1974 through a franchise arrangement with a local partner, only to withdraw in failure in 1986.
+Japan was another market where IKEA performed badly, exited the market completely, and then re-entered with an alternative store design and layout with which it finally found success.
+IKEA entered the Japanese market in 1974 through a franchise arrangement with a local partner, only to withdraw in failure in 1986.
 Japan was one of the first markets outside its original core European market.
-Despite Japan being the second largest economy in the world at the time, IKEA did not adequately adapt its store layout strategy to the Japanese consumer.
-Japanese consumers did not have a culture of DIY furniture assembly, and many in the early days had no way to haul the flat-packs home to their small apartments.
-Nor did the store layouts familiar to European customers initially make much sense to Japanese consumers.
-So prior to re-entering the Japanese market in 2006, IKEA management did extensive local market research in more effective store layouts.
+Despite Japan being the then-second-largest economy in the world, IKEA did not adapt its store layout strategy to the Japanese consumer.
+Japanese consumers did not have a culture of DIY furniture assembly, and many in the early days had no way to haul flat-packs home to their small apartments.
+Nor did the store layouts familiar to European customers initially make sense to Japanese consumers, so before re-entering the Japanese market in 2006, IKEA management did extensive local market research on more effective store layouts.
 One area of local adaptation was the room displays common to every IKEA store worldwide.
-Rather than just replicate a typical European room layout, the IKEA Japan management was careful to set up room displays more closely resembling Japanese apartment rooms, such as one for "a typical Japanese teenage boy who likes baseball and computer games".
+Rather than just replicate a European room layout, the Japan management was careful to set up room displays more closely resembling Japanese apartment rooms, such as one for "a typical Japanese teenage boy who likes baseball and computer games".